Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.4
+- Fixed the mount list in action bars.
+This time for real.
+- The Turn to beacon hot key (default: I) is not longer fixed and can be set to any key.
+Starting the wow menu script isn't required anymore to use that feature.
+- Fixed a bug with aura names that lead to an error

 ## Changes in Sku ERA r32.22
 - Chat tab, auction house, and bank errors fixed by Chaos
 - Added soft targeting feature